JamesBullen/Uniform-Distribution-System/README.md

 - MySQL Connector
 - dotenv

+### Dev Dependencies
+- Faker

+### Installing
+Download and place base folder/project where desired.

+### Executing Program
+python [Pathfile if not in base folder]app.py

 ## Authors
 - James Bullen

 ## Acknowledgements
-- East Sussex College for concept and sample data
+- East Sussex College for concept and sample data.
-- Steven Conway for review
+- Steven Conway for review to come.
-- BugBytes for PyQT tutorials
+- BugBytes for PyQT tutorials.
-- Premkumar V. for outlining tests for databases
+- Premkumar V. for outlining tests for databases.
+- Freepik for icon used.